DominikJaniec/CodeKatasTDD/Kata.01 - String Calculator/README.md

 Total time taken: nearly **5 hours** over *two days*...
 Something went wrong, didn't it?
 I'm not sure what was the true cause, maybe Regex, maybe myself, maybe too frequented committing to git.

-But I'm going to make this one Kata one more time in one, continuous activity and then I could say that I can or can't make this one Kata in about 30 minutes.
+But I had done this Kata one more time, in one, continuous activity.
+The first five steps I made in about 38 minutes and stop, like 6th point claims: _"(...)
+Continue if you can finish the steps so far in less than 30 minutes"_.
+Here it is: [**`Kata01_StringCalculator_oneTrial`**](https://github.com/DominikJaniec/CodeKatasTDD/tree/Kata01_StringCalculator_oneTrial).

-Last time, when I was writing in this README, I wrote that I will make this Kata using [nx]Unit's library instead Asserts provided by Visual Studio.
+Last time [[`000249b`]](https://github.com/DominikJaniec/CodeKatasTDD/commit/000249b66339046fb718f3a3979c2aaa64de6497), when I was writing in this README, I wrote that I will make this Kata using [nx]Unit's library instead Asserts provided by Visual Studio.
 So I have done it with xUnit.
 Actually I don't see any huge differences, but probably third party Asserts library is better than strict binds to Visual Studio.